AnoraWu/CloudSeeding/code/气象局数据/README.md

 input:
 - `气象局数据/人工处理/result_text_issuetime_cleaned.csv`
 - `Cloud Seeding/data/tem/cloudseeding.dta`  (initially weibo-only)\
 output: none written as-is.
 This code was given to Yang Zhang (Shaoda's RA for running).
+This procedure might include some manual cleaning from Yang as well.